Very Snuggly Quilt Program - Teenage Boy Fabric Donation

 Choose the theme or colour of fabric you would like to donate, and we will do the rest for you.
 Choose type, colour or even a stripe, (which are great for binding).

 As I will be handing each folded and wrapped metre of fabric to Josephine personally, there is no shipping charged, so crafters from all around the world are welcome to participate.
-My aim is to deliver the fabric in the early part of December, so let's get those donations rolling in throughout the month of November.
+Fabric will be presented on Saturday 16th December, so you still have plenty of time.

 Thankyou (once again) in advance crafters.
 We have a great track record of pulling together as a Community, and I look forward to us doing it again.